SPACEART TUNNEL*

 Wah-Bell Instruments: To heighten the sensation of space travel, a series of hand percussion instruments called "Wah-bells" can be added to the free ends of the space frame elements.
 Made from the same aluminum profiles (25mm/25mm) as the metal frames, these instruments are crafted by cutting a slot down the length of the profile to match the resonance frequency.
 Visitors can use mallets, inserted into the top of each instrument, to strike them and produce resonant ringing tones that echo through the tunnel as they pass by.

-Ground-Level Platform: The underside of the space frame elements can be covered with sturdy plates (e.g., plywood), leveled out with ramps at each end.
-This allows visitors to lay down on a bike or trolley and push their way through the tunnel, fully immersing themselves in the light effects within.
+Trolly: The underside of the space frame elements is conceived so that visitors can lay down on a trolley and push their way through the tunnel, immersing themselves in the light effects within.

 III ENGAGEMENT APP